Rymes with Orange: History

 'Crash' was supported by touring Canada and the UK, and also produced two music video; "Standing in the Rain" and "She's the One".

 During their tour to support Crash, their equipment van was stolen in Winnipeg, Manitoba, And then on the following tour across Canada, another rental van with a trailer, was struck by a transport truck in a parking lot, while the band was asleep in their hotel rooms.

 Crash was named Best Pop / Rock Album at the 1999 West Coast Music Awards.

 Following that tour, the band took a break from touring, to focus on writing and to work on other musical projects.
 Kevin Spencer moved to the United States, to begin performing the role of Roger Davis in the U.S. touring production of Jonathan Larson's hit musical Rent.
 In 2001, Rob Lulic produced an album for a band called Duke Fame.
 That album also mixed by Peel producer Bill Buckingham.
-That same year, Steeve Hennessy started touring extensively as backline / stage technician, with such acts and Econoline Crush in the U.S., supporting the band Buck Cherry.
+That same year, Steeve Hennessy started touring extensively as backline / stage technician, with such acts and Econoline Crush in the U.S., supporting the band Buckcherry.
 And in both summers of 2002 and 2003, he worked as Production Manager for the Vancouver International Jazz Festival, while also touring with Canadian singer-songwriter Matthew Good, as his drum and bass technician, and also playing keyboard from side stage.

 In 2003, the band released their fourth album, One More Mile, produced by Rob Lulic and Lyndon Johnson, and mixed by Trapped in the Machine mixer and producer; John Webster.
 The album features original members Lyndon Johnson, Rob Lulic and Steeve Hennessy, with new rhythm section Paul Fournier on Bass and Patrick Aldous on drums.